www.logmx.com The universal log file viewer

 3. Parser test

-To test your parser, simply open a log file written in a format your Parser handles.
+To test your parser, simply open a log file written in a format handled by your Parser.

 If LogMX opens your file in raw-text mode or you get an error message, first try to make your parser the first parser to be used: in "Tools/Options/Parsers" dialog box, click on your parser and move it to the top of the list using the green-up-arrow button in the right pane.